Trying to save money on your Kauai vacation? Don’t miss these free things to do on Kauai with kids!

 Believe it or not, Kauai actually has a lot of farms.

 One of the easiest is off the side of the road in Kilauea.
-You can park on the Mauka Side (mountain side) of the highway to see pigs, shetland ponies, and other 4 legged animals near Kilauea Farms between the 20-21 mile marker.
+Just park on the Mauka Side (mountain side) of the highway.
+You’ll see pigs, Shetland ponies, and other 4-legged animals near Kilauea Farms between the 20- and 21-mile markers.